Lecrapouille/zipper/README.md

 pwd
 ```

 - The Zipper lib force canonical paths in the archive.
-The following code, works (will return `true`):
+The following code works (will return `true`):
 ```c++
 zipper.add(input1, "foo/../Test1");
 ```